sweh/ajja/docs/src/usage/quickstart.rst

 The following examples assume that there is a ``Message`` model on the server with ``title`` and ``description``.
-We further assume that the model is available via a REST API, therefore ``GET`` on ``message/id`` returns the current state in JSON, while ``POST`` on ``message/id`` accepts JSON to update the model.
+We further assume that the model is accessible through a REST API where an HTTP ``GET`` request for a message's URL, ``message/<id>``, returns JSON data representing the current values, while an HTTP ``POST`` request for ``message/<id>`` accepts JSON data to update the model.

-Side Note: Your models should have no required fields, since any user input is pushed to the server instantly for saving, i.e. some fields may be empty.
-This also means that `gocept.jsform` only supports editing, not creation of model objects, i.e. an empty instance must be created prior to editing.
+*Note*: Field values will be sent to the server one by one as they are edited.
+This means that if your model applies validation rules that consider multiple fields at the same time, you need to be careful to provide useful default values to make sure that any edits to form fields can be stored even if a model object has just been created.

 Rendering a Form